 Every household contains many difficult-to-move items.
 Breakables and fine art demand careful packing and preparation.
 Furniture and appliances take a lot of muscle and a team just to get them onto the moving truck.
 However, none of these comes even close to the piano.
 This divine instrument is notorious for the amount of effort it takes to relocate.
 So much so, in fact, that there is a whole branch of the moving industry dedicated only to piano moving, and nothing else.
 And when moving specialists with years of experience need even more training, just to move a single item, you know what’s up.
-So, if you’re not intent on hiring piano movers, be sure to study the whole process in-depth.
+So, if you’re not determined to hire moving companies DC area, be sure to study the whole process in-depth.

 An able-bodied team is an absolute must

 Now, we aren’t saying that moving a piano is impossible without training.
-It’ not.
+It’s not.
 But it’s absolutely impossible to do it on your own.
 And, if you try it, it will end up a disaster.
 No doubt about it.
-Therefore, if you’re dead-set on the DIY approach, be sure to have ample help.
+Therefore, if you’re dead set on the DIY approach, be sure to have ample help.

 At a minimum, you’ll need two more able-bodied people to assist you.
 Four would be optimal, for smaller pianos, such as upright or even baby grand.
 But, for grand pianos, you’ll need at least six people, with specialized equipment to safely move it.
 They can weigh up to 1,200 pounds, and relocating them is quite a challenge.
 So, order a bunch of pizzas, cool those sodas, and invite friends over for an (ahem…) party.